 - □ 1.
-Thoroughly clean and sanitize the machine regularly, including complete disassembly and brush cleaning. - Use all brushes supplied for thorough cleaning.
-The brushes are specially designed to reach all mix passageways. - ☐ 3.
+Thoroughly clean and sanitize the machine regularly, including complete disassembly and brush cleaning. - 2.
+Use all brushes supplied for thorough cleaning.
+The brushes are specially designed to reach all mix passageways. - □ 3.
 Use the white bristle brush to clean the mix inlet hole which extends from the mix hopper down to the rear of the freezing cylinder. - 4.
-Use the black bristle brush to thoroughly clean the rear shell bearing located at the rear of the freezing cylinder.
+Use the black bristle brush to thoroughly clean the rear shell bearing located at the rear of the freezing cylinder and the drive hub opening in the rear wall of the mix hopper.
 Be sure there is a generous amount of cleaning solution on the brush. - 5.
 Properly prepare the cleaning and sanitizing solutions.
 Read and follow the label directions carefully.
 Too strong of a solution may damage the parts and too weak of a solution will not do an adequate job of cleaning or sanitizing. - ☐ 6.
 The temperature of the mix in the mix hopper and walk-in cooler should be below 40°F (4.4°C).